 So, for once, only a minimal level of snark.
-We’re still in the process of recovering from the recent series of unfortunate events in the world of event data but, indeed, we appear to be recovering and there will be some interesting announcements forthcoming, probably around the beginning of March, and certainly before ISA, as otherwise I could only attend in disguise.[update: done—see this link] One of the many rabbit holes I’ve been traveling through has involved a fair amount of research on the legal issues surrounding the creation and dissemination of event data, and while this is still fresh in my mind, figured I might as well share this.
+We’re still in the process of recovering from the recent series of unfortunate events in the world of event data but, indeed, we appear to be recovering and there will be some interesting announcements forthcoming, probably around the beginning of March, and certainly before ISA, as otherwise I could only attend in disguise.[update: done—see this link and now this link] One of the many rabbit holes I’ve been traveling through has involved a fair amount of research on the legal issues surrounding the creation and dissemination of event data, and while this is still fresh in my mind, figured I might as well share this.

 Let us start with the obligatory caveat that I AM NOT A LAWYER.
 I repeat:

 So this is not legal advice, not should be construed as such, and if you wind up doing 20 years to life of hard labor in solitary in Leavenworth for coding the 2006 military coup in Fiji using Agence France Press , that is not my responsibility.
 But from the perspective of an academic researcher reviewing the available material, I find that rather unlikely.

 [But for those of you who are lawyers, and even more so, those of you who are teaching courses on intellectual property, this would make a pretty good little project, right?
 Or maybe it has already been done: I would be delighted to publicize any such efforts.
 Similarly, if those who are lawyers see error/omissions in what I’m saying here, I will be happy to post additions/corrections, or simply approve your comments on the blog.]

 Here’s where I think we stand on this issue.